Mie Ayam: Indonesian Egg Noodles With Chicken

 Firstly, you prepare the chicken by taking the skin off and cutting the skin into small pieces.

 Make the chicken spiced oil by frying the skin in cooking oil until it’s slightly brown and crispy.
 Then add chopped garlic.
-This spiced oil made from chicken fat is ready when the garlic turns golden brown and the oil is fragrant.
+This spiced oil from chicken fat is ready when the garlic turns golden brown, and the oil is fragrant.

-Next, you boil the water and add in the chicken, ginger and garlic, scallion, ground white pepper, and salt.
+Next, boil the water and add the chicken, ginger garlic, scallion, ground white pepper, and salt.
 Bring it to a boil again.

-Once the chicken is cooked through, take it out and dice or shred the chicken meat.
-Then put the bone back into the soup and let it simmer while you get on with other items.
+Once the chicken is cooked through, remove it and dice or shred the meat.
+Then, put the bone back into the soup and let it simmer while you work on other items.

-Then make a spice paste of shallots, garlic, and candlenuts.
-You can use a pestle and mortar, or a food chopper/ food processor.
+Then, make a spice paste of shallots, garlic, and candlenuts.
+You can use a pestle, mortar, or food chopper/ food processor.

 Fry the spice paste and add the turmeric powder and ground coriander.
 When it releases an aroma, add the diced chicken and chopped mushrooms.
 Let it cook until the liquid evaporates.

-Once the chicken topping is done, blanch the pak choi, bok choi, or choy sum that you use.
-Then get your noodles ready.
-If you use the fresh ones, you can just blanch them.
-If you use the dried ones, you cook them according to their packaging instructions.
+Once the chicken topping is done, blanch the pak choi, bok choi, or choy sum you use.
+Then, get your noodles ready.
+If you use fresh ones, you can just blanch them.
+If you use dried ones, you cook them according to their packaging instructions.

 Drain the cooked noodles and divide them equally into three serving bowls.
 Add oyster sauce, sweet soy sauce, and chicken oil to each bowl.
-Then stir and mix the noodles until they are coated with sauces and oil.
+Then, stir and mix the noodles until they are coated with spices and oil.

 Top with the chicken and mushrooms.
-Add the bok choi, and sprinkle with fried shallots.
-If you like, drizzle with more sweet soy sauce and some chili sauce.
+Add the bok choi and sprinkle with fried shallots.
+If you like, drizzle it with sweeter soy sauce and chili sauce.

-Before you move on, don’t forget to check more Indonesian street food recipes that you may like.
+Before moving on, don’t forget to check more Indonesian street food recipes you may like.

-Lastly, please follow me on Facebook, Instagram, and Pinterest.
-To sneak a look at what’s cooking in my kitchen.
+Lastly, please follow me on Facebook, Instagram, and Pinterest to see what’s cooking in my kitchen.

 Mie Ayam Recipe